From: The Bitcoin whitepaper

 Bitcoin has no owner, and is not defined by law, by Bitcoin exchanges, or by anything other than the decision of people around the world.
 Like everything else about Bitcoin, its very definition is decentralised.
 The answer is up to you (and everyone in the world) to decide for themselves.

 Note also that cryptocurrencies and their network effects benefit very strongly from the Lindy effect, the longer they exist the more they are perceived as reliable, trustworthy and resilient.
-Bitcoin, being the first launched coin, has the strongest benefit of this effect and therefore as time progresses the benefit of gaining the Bitcoin title increases rather than fades in relevance.
-If BCH is to reclaim the Bitcoin title from BTC, it must create an undeniable edge technologically and economically but also in the public's recognition.
+Bitcoin, being the first launched and most widely known coin, has the strongest benefit of this effect and therefore as time progresses the benefit of gaining the Bitcoin title increases rather than fades in relevance.
+If BCH is to reclaim the Bitcoin title from BTC globally, it must create an undeniable edge technologically and economically but also in the public's recognition.

 How can a new user to the ecosystem decide whether Bitcoin Cash (BCH) or Bitcoin (BTC) is the real Bitcoin?
 A number of recommended starting considerations is below, it is left to the user to determine the relative importance of each metric: